av1d/iOS_Sideloader/README.md

 - Using the web interface form on the upload page
 - You can use appinstaller instead of IPA Installer, just change the command in app.py

+### New Configuration Option

+- You can set one or more custom directories to scan for local IPA files by editing `settings.json` or using the upload page form with a comma-separated list.

 ### Security Considerations

 - Change the default SSH password on your iOS device from "alpine" to something secure